FrederikMR/georce/README.md

     ├── finsler_geodesic.ipynb             # Finsler geometry figures and plots
     ├── riemannian_geodesics.ipynb         # Riemannian geometry figures and plots
     ├── runtime_estimates.ipynb            # Runtime tables and figures
-    ├── timing                             # Contains all timing results ├── geometry                           # Contains implementation of Finsler and Riemannian geometries as well as geodesic optimization algorithms, inlcuding GEORCE
+    ├── georce.ipynb            # Runtime tables and figures
-    ├── LICENSE
+    ├── timing                             # Contains all timing results ├── geometry                           # Contains implementation of Finsler and Riemannian manifolds as well as geodesic optimization algorithms, inlcuding GEORCE
-    └── README.md
+    ├── georce_example                     # An example of how to use GEORCE for Riemannian and Finsler manifolds └── README.md

 ## Reproducing Experiments